codio/site/source/docs/tuts/publish/course-delete.html.md

 ---
-title: Deleting a Course/Module
+title: Deleting courses and modules
 class_name: docs
 full_width: true
 ---

-You can delete a Course/Module by selecting the item from the listing, then pressing the `Delete` button.
+You can delete a course or a module by selecting the item from the listing, then pressing the `Delete` button.

-Deleting a Course does not delete its Modules.
-Similarly, deleting a Module does not delete the Projects that its Modules contained.
-However, all Unit definitions will be deleted and would need to be recreated.
+Deleting a course does not delete its modules.
+Similarly, deleting a module does not delete its units.

-If you delete a Course/Module, any Course, Modules and Units that have already been assigned to a Class will remain intact for the lifetime of that class.
+If you delete a course or module any modules and units that have already been assigned to a alass will remain intact for the lifetime of that class.